Do I have to create an account with bbcstaticminer before I can start mining cryptocurrency?

 1. Simply log in to www.bbcstaticminer.com

-3. If you were referred, input the referral code then click on the I agree icon to accept the terms and conditions
+3. If you were referred, input the referral code then click on the “I agree icon to accept the terms and conditions“

-5. Next up you click “create account”.
+4. Next up you click “create wallet”.

-- How do I activate my bbcstaticminer wallet?
+How do I activate my bbcstaticminer wallet?

 Once you’re done choosing a plan, make a deposit to automatically activate your mining plan.

-You can transact as little as 0.014BTC and as much as 10 BTC per day from bbcstaticminer
+You can transact as little as 0.014 BTC, BCH or ETH and as much as 10 BTC, BCH or ETH per day from bbcstaticminer

-- Do I make money if I register or refer someone with my referral link?
+Do I make money if I register or refer someone with my referral link?

+Yes you do, you can earn between 5 – 10% of each new clients initial deposit you refer and register on our platform.
 Once you’ve activated your account and selected a mining plan, you can start making some extra bitcoins from telling others about us, once you get them to register using your referral code and start a mining plan.

-- What is Bitcoin?
+What is Bitcoin?